-After public reports are issued by BRE, Little & Saputo assists subdividers to properly transfer control of the common interest development to the homeowners association.
+After public reports are issued by DRE, Little & Saputo assists subdividers to properly transfer control of the common interest development to the homeowners association.
 The firm also assists in the incorporation process, filings with the Secretary of State, and initial start-up and establishment of developer-controlled associations.

 Little & Saputo has experience with condominium conversion and zoning issues and helps guide and facilitate the entire process - helping to guide engineers in the development of accurate and legal condominium plans, navigating the conversion requirements of the local jurisdiction and subdivision map act requirements, including preparation of tenant notices, developing a clear and complete set of condominium documents, reviewing proposed association budgets, and preparing all legal documents necessary to obtain approval from the local jurisdictions.

 Whether new construction or condominium conversions, Little & Saputo assists our clients in all aspects of condominium development.
-We guide and facilitate the entire process by coordinating with engineers to develop accurate and legal subdivision final maps and condominium plans, navigating the requirements of the local jurisdictions, preparing a clear and complete set of condominium documents, reviewing proposed association budgets (ensuring internal consistency with the governing documents) and preparing all documents necessary to obtain approval from the local jurisdictions and BRE.
+We guide and facilitate the entire process by coordinating with engineers to develop accurate and legal subdivision final maps and condominium plans, navigating the requirements of the local jurisdictions, preparing a clear and complete set of condominium documents, reviewing proposed association budgets (ensuring internal consistency with the governing documents) and preparing all documents necessary to obtain approval from the local jurisdictions and DRE.